Paul McMenamin

-Professor Paul Gerard McMenamin (born 6 October 1956, in Glasgow, Scotland) is an Australian academic and researcher specialising in the structure and immunology of the eye.
+Professor Paul Gerard McMenamin (born 6 October, 1956, in Glasgow, Scotland) is an Australian academic and researcher specialising in the structure and immunology of the eye.

 Education

 McMenamin completed his secondary schooling at St Leonards' Comprehensive Secondary School, Easterhouse, Glasgow.
-In 1978 he completed an Honours degree in zoology at the University of Glasgow, Scotland).
+In 1978, he completed an Honours degree in zoology at the University of Glasgow, Scotland.
 From 1978 to 1981, he was a research student at Tennent Institute of Ophthalmology in Glasgow.
-In 1986, he completed his MSc in anatomical sciences at Glasgow and recently was awarded the highest degree possible at the University of Glasgow by the Faculty of Medicine (D.Sc.) for his work over 27 years on the anatomy, pathology and immunology of the eye.
+In 1986, he completed his MSc in anatomical sciences at Glasgow and was awarded the highest degree possible at the University of Glasgow by the Faculty of Medicine (D.Sc.) for his work over 27 years on the anatomy, pathology and immunology of the eye.
 He taught anatomical sciences including histology, neuroanatomy, embryology and topographical anatomy.

 Career

 From 1983 to 1987, McMenamin was a research assistant at the University of Glasgow's Tennent Institute of Ophthalmology and also a lecturer in the University's Department of Anatomy.
 From 1987 to 1991 he was a lecturer in the Department of Anatomy and Human Biology at the University of Western Australia, in Perth.
-In 1992, he became a senior lecturer, and in 1998 was made Associate Professor of the Department of Anatomy and Human Biology.
-Since 2003 he has been a Professor in the School of Anatomy and Human Biology.
+In 1992, he became a senior lecturer and in 1998 was made Associate Professor of the Department of Anatomy and Human Biology.
+Since 2003, he has been a Professor in the School of Anatomy and Human Biology.
 From 2002 to 2004 he was an Honorary Visiting Professor in the Department of Ophthalmology at the University of Auckland.
 From 2004 until 2007 he was the Associate Dean of Teaching and Learning at UWA's Faculty of Medicine and Dentistry.
-In 2007, he was an Honorary Professor at the Lions Eye Institute's Centre for Ophthalmology and Vision Sciences, and in 2008 spent his sabbatical year at the institute.
+In 2007, he was an Honorary Professor at the Lions Eye Institute's Centre for Ophthalmology and Vision Sciences, and in 2008 he spent his sabbatical year at the institute.
 He was awarded the highest degree of D.Sc (Medicine) by Glasgow University in 2010.
-In 2009 he was given life membership of WAMSS (Western Australian Medical Students' Society) in recognition of his teaching of anatomy.
-He was appointed as Professor of Anatomy and Director of Centre for Human Anatomy Education, in the Department of Anatomy & Developmental Biology at Monash University in Melbourne in early 2010.
-Prof McMenamin retired in Feb 2020 and was appointed as Emeritus Professor in March 2020.
+In 2009, he was given life membership of WAMSS (Western Australian Medical Students' Society) in recognition of his teaching of anatomy.
+He was appointed as Professor of Anatomy and Director of Centre for Human Anatomy Education in the Department of Anatomy & Developmental Biology at Monash University in Melbourne in early 2010.
+Prof. McMenamin retired in Feb 2020 and was appointed as Emeritus Professor in March 2020.